Landry Dimata

-Landry Nany Dimata (born 1 September 1997) is a Belgian professional footballer who plays as a forward for Dutch club NEC on loan from the Spanish club Espanyol.
+Landry Nany Dimata (born 1 September 1997) is a professional footballer who plays as a forward for Cypriot First Division club Pafos.
+Born in the DR Congo, he is a youth international for Belgium.

 Club career

 Dimata played with Standard Liège as a junior.
 He joined Oostende in 2016.
 He made his Belgian Pro League debut on 4 August 2016 against Genk.
 In July 2017, Dimata joined VfL Wolfsburg for a fee of €10 million.

 In July 2018, Dimata moved to Belgium club Anderlecht, on a loan deal until the end of the season with an option to buy.
 In November 2018, Anderlecht exercised the purchase option on Dimata.

 On 1 February 2021, Dimata moved to Spanish side Espanyol, on a loan deal until the end of the season.
 The deal included a purchase option.
 On 2 June 2021, he joined Espanyol permanently.

-On 30 August 2022, Dimata moved on loan to NEC in the Netherlands.
+On 30 August 2022, Dimata moved on loan to NEC in the Netherlands for what ultimately was a poor period for the striker.
+On 1 September 2023, he was transferred to Turkish Süper Lig side Samsunspor.

 International career

-In September 2020, Dimata was called up to the senior Belgium squad for the UEFA Nations League matches against Denmark and Iceland.
+Dimata was born in the Democratic Republic of the Congo and moved to Belgium at a young age, holding dual-citizenship.
+In September 2020, he was called up to the senior Belgium squad for the UEFA Nations League matches against Denmark and Iceland.